Erich Segal

-Erich Wolf Segal (June 16, 1937 – January 17, 2010) was an American author, screenwriter, educator, and classicist who wrote the bestselling novel Love Story (1970) and its hit film adaptation.
+Erich Wolf Segal (June 16, 1937 – January 17, 2010) was an American author, screenwriter, educator, and classicist who wrote the bestselling novel Love Story (1970) and its film adaptation.

 Early life and education

 Born and raised in a Jewish household in Brooklyn, New York, Segal was the first of three brothers.
+His father, Samuel Segal (1904-1961), was a prominent rabbi in the Reform Judaism movement (best known for serving as spiritual director of the now-defunct Mount Neboh Congregation at 130 West 79th Street from 1939 to 1961) who was educated at the University of Pennsylvania (B.A., 1928; M.A., 1929) and New York University (Ph.D. in religion on the history of Jewish day schools in New York City, 1952), while his mother was a homemaker; his grandfather was from Vilnius.
+His interest in writing and narrating stories developed as a child, when his father published various Judaica-oriented reference books.

-His father was a rabbi and his mother was a homemaker.
-His interest in writing and narrating stories developed as a child.
-He went to Midwood High School, during which he suffered a serious accident while canoeing.
-His coach advised him to jog as a part of his rehabilitation, which ended up becoming his passion and caused him to participate in the Boston Marathon more than 12 times.
+Although his family had since relocated from Brooklyn to a luxury Upper West Side apartment house on West End Avenue in Manhattan, he attended Midwood High School (approximately an hour away via the New York City Subway) in the former borough, likely due to its reputation as one of the few New York City public high schools of the era that consistently served as a feeder to Ivy League and Seven Sisters undergraduate institutions under the aegis of longtime guidance counselor Elizabeth Bradshaw.
+During his tenure at Midwood, he suffered a serious accident while canoeing.
+His coach advised him to jog as a part of his rehabilitation, which ended up becoming his lifelong avocation, enjoining him to participate in the Boston Marathon more than 12 times.
 He attended Harvard College, graduating as both the class poet and Latin salutatorian in 1958, and then obtained his master's degree (in 1959) and a doctorate (in 1965) in comparative literature from Harvard University, after which he started teaching at Yale.